Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/IPSLA/IPSLA Lab.md

 ![R1-SLA-Active](Images/R1-SLA-Active.png)

-The SLA is now actively sending ICMP messages to one of our internet addresses behind R3 through R2 as we don't have a direct static route to R2.
+The SLA is now actively sending ICMP messages to one of our internet addresses behind R3 out of E0/1

 We now need to create a track which is a tracking object which references the IP SLA.